Crustal magnetic fields do not lead to large magnetic-field amplifications in binary neutron-star mergers: Results

 The fourth and final stage, or ``winding stage'', starts when the turbulence is fully developed and more regular, large-scale shearing motions can be produced in the HMNS.
 Under the infinite-conductivity conditions of ideal-MHD, these motions lead to the well-known linear-in-time growth of the magnetic field that represents the quasi-stationary state reached in our simulations (see the final part of the Fig.~\ref{fig:total_energy} and the fourth column of Fig.~\ref{fig:normB}).
 Obviously, the winding stage cannot continue indefinitely, but will terminate when the magnetic-field energy is in equipartition with the kinetic energy stored in the differential rotation, so that further amplification is energetically disfavoured.
 We should note that the classification discussed here describes well the dynamics in our simulations, which have moderate initial magnetic fields.
 However, if the initial exponential amplification is much larger -- as a result of additional driving terms in the MHD equations~\citep{Giacomazzo:2014a, Palenzuela_2022PRD} or of very large initial magnetic fields~\citep{Kiuchi2017} -- equipartition may be reached much earlier and the subsequent stages may be absent~\citep[see][where these stages are not found]{Kiuchi2017, Giacomazzo:2014a, Palenzuela_2022PRD}.

 While the dynamics and stage classification presented so far applies to both crust- and full-configurations, important differences are present that ultimately determine the final magnetic-field amplification.
 In particular, the KHI-driven evolution is very efficient in the crust-configuration but also ends earlier than for the full-configuration, thus achieving a smaller magnetic-field amplification.
 In addition, the KHI is followed by a longer decay stage and a shorter turbulent amplification (see red solid line in the left panel of Fig.~\ref{fig:total_energy}).
 As a result, when the winding stage starts for the crust-configuration, the magnetic energy is about one order of magnitude smaller than in the full-configuration; since the growth-rates are comparable in the two topologies, this difference remains unchanged till the end of the simulations.
 Also worth noting is that the turbulent amplification is smaller in the crust-configuration as the result of two combined effects.
 First, a smaller amount of magnetised matter is subject to turbulent motions.
 Second, because the magnetised matter is only at lower densities (\ie $\rho \lesssim 10^{13}\,{\rm gm/cm}^3$) and near the stellar surface, a good portion of it is shed in the external medium before it can be amplified further.
-By contrast, the amplification in the full-configuration can benefit from larger volumes of magnetised matter and smaller losses of magnetized matter at the surface.
+These ``winds'', that are in good part (but not exclusively) magnetically driven, are the result of large deviations from a magnetohydrostatic equilibrium at the remnant surface and are made more violent by the presence of comparatively stronger magnetic fields in the crust configuration.
+By contrast, the amplification in the full-configuration can benefit from larger volumes of magnetised matter and smaller losses of magnetized matter at the surface, where the pressure gradients are comparatively smaller.